By Nicole Zenk, CNP, Family Medicine

 Substance use changes the brain and affects people’s behaviors and actions.
-Addition and substance abuse can begin with alcohol, nicotine, or street drugs.
-Since anyone can become addicted, what are the signs of your child or teenager becoming addicted?
+A person with a substance use disorder may use alcohol, nicotine, or street drugs.
+Since anyone can become an active user, what are the signs of your child or teenager becoming dependent?
 How does it affect their developing brain?
 And how can you help?

 Signs of Addiction

-An addict keeps using drugs and feels helpless to stop, even though their health is impacted, school/jobs suffer, or connections with others deteriorate—whether it’s relationships or getting along with family and friends.
+A person who keeps using drugs can feel helpless to stop, even though their health is impacted, school/jobs suffer, or connections with others deteriorate—whether it’s relationships or getting along with family and friends.
 Other signs:

 - New group of friends.